Text and pictures © 2006-2023 Guillaume Dargaud

 Left: Stef and Michel tightening the joins along the dripping water pipes, inside a double ceiling.

 When we started the winterover, the main buildings of Concordia weren't operational yet.
 There was no heating, no electricity, no toilets and no running water.
-The priority was to activate the generators and, and then heat the place so we could work better indoors.
-The day we put water in the pipes was hectic as there were many seals which had been forgotten to tighten.
+The last plane had already left and we were still sleeping in tents...
+The priority was to activate the generators and then heat the place so we could work better indoors.
+The day we sent water inside the pipes was hectic as there were many seals which had been forgotten to tighten.

 Right: Jeff reporting on the status of the water distribution system.